noahehall/multicloud/providers/aws/services/database/neptune.md

 - neptune only enables 3 out of the 6 available indexes by default
   - you can enable the OSGP Index Creation Using Lab Mode

+## architecture

-### cluster
+### db cluster

-- primary database: read and write operations and performs all the data modifications to the cluster volume
+- manages access to your data through queries.
+A cluster consists of:
+  - primary database
+  - read replicas: Up to 15
 - compute layer
-  - single-writer architecture: no more than a single writer instance can be provisioned.
+  - single-writer architecture: no more than a single (primary db) writer instance can be provisioned.
-  - read replicas: up to 15; connects to the same storage volume as the primary database instance
+  - read replicas: up to 15;
-    - Readsare eventually consistent: generally in the single-digit milliseconds, but potentially up to 100 ms under extremely heavy traffic.
 - storage layer: spans multiple AZs
   - cluster volume: designed for reliability and high availability; copies data across AZs in a single region.

+#### primary database

+- accepts read and write operations
+- coordinates all write operations to the DB cluster's underlying storage volume
+- There can only be one primary DB instance in a Neptune DB cluster.
+  - Neptune automatically fails over to one of the read-replica instances with a priority that you can specify.

+#### read replicas

+- connects to the same storage volume as the primary database instance
+- Reads are eventually consistent: generally in the single-digit milliseconds, but potentially up to 100 ms under extremely heavy traffic.
+- Each read-replica DB instance has its own endpoint.

-#### endpoints:
+#### endpoints

 - cluster: connects to the current primary database instance for the database cluster.
 - instance: connects to a specific database instance; provides direct control over connections to the DB cluster, for scenarios where using the cluster endpoint or reader endpoint might not be appropriate